Microsoft/IntuneDocs/intune/android-enterprise-settings.md

 - **Allow installation from unknown sources**: Choose **Allow** to let users install from unknown sources.
 - **System update**: Choose an option to define how the device handles over the air updates:
     - **Device Default**: Use the device's default setting.
-    - **Automatic**: Updates are automatically installed.
+    - **Automatic**: Updates are automatically installed without user interaction.
+Setting this policy immediately installs any pending updates.
-    - **Postponed**: Updates are postponed until a later date.
+    - **Postponed**: Updates are postponed for 30 days.
+At the end of the 30 days, the user is prompted by Android to install the update.
+It is possible for device manufacterers or carriers to exempt important security updates from postponement.
+An exempted update will result in a system notification to the user on the device.
-    - **Maintenance window**: Users are prompted by a maintenance window to approve the update.
+    - **Maintenance window**: Installs updates automatically during a daily maintenance window, defined in the Intune console when this option is selected.
+Installation is attempted daily for 30 days but may fail due to insufficient space or battery levels.
+After 30 days, the user is prompted by Android to install.
+This window is also used to install updates for Play apps.
+This option is recommended for dedicated devices (i.e. kiosks) as single-app kiosk foreground apps can be updated.

 ## Kiosk settings